Certification and Classification of Linear Quantum Error Mitigation Methods: Numerical

 where the top three are the single qubit Pauli operators and the second and third rows are the square and fourth roots of the Pauli operators, respectively.
 Inverse gates can be found by inverting the angle:

-The only two-qubit transfer matrix that we make use of directly is \(\transferMatrixi{\rOpi{15}}\left(\cAngle,\eStoch\right)\), which corresponds to rotations of \(\cAngle\) followed by a stochastic error channel with noise amplitude \(\eStoch\), both generated by \(\pOpi{15}=\zOp\otimes\zOp\).
-This is too large too display in all its glory.
+The only two-qubit transfer matrix that we make use of directly is \(\transferMatrixi{\rOpi{15}}\left(\cAngle,\eStoch\right)\), which corresponds to rotations of \(\cAngle\) radians followed by a stochastic-noise channel with noise amplitude \(\eStoch\), both generated by \(\pOpi{15}=\zOp\otimes\zOp\).
+This is too large to display in all its glory.
 So, instead, we shall note the elements that differ from those of the two qubit identity matrix (which is all zeros except for the diagonal elements, which are equal to unity):

-where we use the zero index notation so the indices run from \(0\) to \(15\).
+where we use the zero-index notation so the indices run from \(0\) to \(15\).
 We have:

 which are the Pauli transfer matrices corresponding to \(\hat{\sOp}_{15}\) (where \(\hat{\sOp}_{15}^{2} =\pOpi{15}=\zOp\otimes\zOp \)) and \(\hat{\sOp}_{15}^\dagger\).

 For error channels we use: